 - The USDA FoodData Central database provides nutrient data for specific foods.

-Fruit can be part of a diabetes eating plan, but the best choice depends on the person and the portion.
+Fruit can be part of a diabetes eating plan, but the best choice depends on the person, the portion, and the meal.
 Start with whole fruit, use labels for packaged options, and bring repeated glucose concerns to your care team.

 This content is for informational purposes only and is not a substitute for professional medical advice.